Dollar dips as U.S. retail sales misses expectations

 “Until we get another leg up in U.S. yields, the dollar’s going to be sort of in limbo,” said Thin.

-Safe haven currencies the Japanese yen and the Swiss franc gained on Monday as European stocks tumbled to 22-month lows, with rising tensions between Western powers and Saudi Arabia adding to a cocktail of concerns that battered global stocks last week.
+Safe haven currencies the Japanese yen and the Swiss franc gained on Monday as stocks weakened, with rising tensions between Western powers and Saudi Arabia adding to a cocktail of concerns that battered global stocks last week.

-Chancellor Angela Merkel’s Bavarian sister party also said on Monday it would back political stability in Berlin after suffering big losses in a regional election which their far-right foes hailed as “an earthquake” that would rock the coalition government.
+Chancellor Angela Merkel’s Bavarian sister party said on Monday it would back political stability in Berlin after suffering big losses in a regional election that their far-right foes hailed as “an earthquake” that would rock the coalition government.

 “I don’t think (the German election result is) a huge political risk, but it does tell you that political risks in Europe are not going away,” said Alvin Tan, a currencies analyst at Societe Generale in London.